Intel-bigdata/OAP/docs/OAP-User-Guide.md

 #### Prerequisites
 Before configuring in OAP to use DCPMM cache, you need to make sure the following:

-- DCPMM hardwires are installed, formatted and mounted correctly on every cluster worker node.
+- DCPMM hardwares are installed, formatted and mounted correctly on every cluster worker node.
 You will get a mounted directory to use if you have done this.
 Usually, the DCPMM on each socket will be mounted as a directory.
 For example, on a two sockets system, we may get two mounted directories named `/mnt/pmem0` and `/mnt/pmem1`.

 - [Memkind](http://memkind.github.io/memkind/) library has been installed on every cluster worker node.
 Please use the latest Memkind version.
 You can compile Memkind based on your system.
 We have a pre-build binary for x86 64bit CentOS Linux and you can download [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.3/libmemkind.so.0) and put the file to `/lib64/` directory in each worker node in cluster.
 Memkind library depends on libnuma at the runtime.
 You need to make sure libnuma already exists in worker node system.